kkosasih/kkosasih/README.md

-Hi there 👋 This is my README file for my M18 class 1
+Hi there 👋 These are some of my design challenge projects for my UI/UX Bootcamp.

 <!--
 **kkosasih/kkosasih** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.